 Your advertising, your website – almost all your marketing

-– works more efficiently, more effectively if it has a viable marketing concept.
+– works more efficiently, more effectively if it has a viable marketing or advertising concept.
 If it positions you memorably in

 the mind of your prospect, and against your competitors.
 If the headlines and visuals play together